Human Resource Development

 South Carolina is a member of the State Authorization Reciprocity Agreement (SARA) and Clemson University (CU) is an approved SARA institution, which means we adhere to established standards for offering post-secondary e-learning programs in all member states.
 Please review our state authorizations to see if this program is offered in your state and our process for student complaints against the university.

-For more information about this online program, please visit the Master of Human Resource Development program webpage, or contact Dr. Cynthia Sims, MHRD Program Coordinator, firstname.lastname@example.org, or Alison Search, Student Services Coordinator, email@example.com.
+For more information about this online program, please visit the Master of Human Resource Development program webpage, or contact Dr. Cynthia Sims, MHRD Program Coordinator, firstname.lastname@example.org, or Stephanie Henry, Student Services Coordinator, email@example.com.

 per credit hour